mbabynames search ✿

 Fox Alexander

-Fox ("noble and strong") with Alexander ("defender of the people").
+Fox ("fox") with Alexander ("defender of the people").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Fox is 1 syllable.
 Alexander at 4 adds length and rhythm.

 Fox Christopher